xamarin/XamarinComponents/README.md

 * Namespace: Plugin.FEATURE_NAME
 * App-store friendly OSS license (we like MIT)
 * No dependency on Xamarin.Forms
+* Have a list of supported and unsupported OSs in its GitHub wiki.

 #### Turn into a Component
 Learn how to turn your NuGet based Plugin for Xamarin into a Component that can be featured in the Xamarin Component Store with our [component documentation](http://developer.xamarin.com/guides/cross-platform/advanced/submitting_components/components_and_nuget/).